DworkinLab/episodicSequenceData/Novalign_pipeline.md

 Each generated .bam file needs to be in mpileup format for the use in Popoolation Scripts:

 Flags:

-        -B -- disable BAQ (base alignment quality) computation, helps to stop false SNPs passing through due to misalignment -Q -- minimum base quality (already filtered for 20, default is 13, just set to 0 and not worry about it) -f -- path to reference sequence
+- B -- disable BAQ (base alignment quality) computation, helps to stop false SNPs passing through due to misalignment

+- Q -- minimum base quality (already filtered for 20, default is 13, just set to 0 and not worry about it)

+- f -- path to reference sequence

 Script: novo_Pi_pileups.sh
 ```